-Sally is working with local researchers and communities in the Palawan province to produce a film that can advance the protection of the Philippines’ natural heritage.
-Her focus is on sharks and rays in the Sulu-Sulawesi marine ecoregion.
+Sally is working with local researchers and communities in the Palawan province to produce a film that will advance protection of the Philippines’ natural heritage.
+Her focus is on sharks and rays in the Sulu-Sulawesi Marine Ecoregion.
 The Sulu Sea, where the film is set, is both a site of incredible marine diversity and one of the region’s key fishing grounds.
-Sally will bring to communities stories of one of the world’s largest shark aggregations at Tubbataha Reefs Natural Park, the whale sharks and feeding aggregations of oceanic manta rays at Puerto Princesa City, visions of Cagayancillio (the country’s largest MPA), and a newly-discovered reef manta ray cleaning stations.
+Sally will bring to communities stories of one of the world’s largest shark aggregations at Tubbataha Reefs Natural Park, the whale sharks and feeding aggregations of oceanic manta rays at Honda Bay, visions of Cagayancillio (the country’s largest marine protected area), and a newly-discovered reef manta ray cleaning station.

 I am a conservationist and filmmaker, and an executive director of the Large Marine Vertebrates Research Institute Philippines, the largest NGO dedicated to the conservation of marine megafauna and their environment in the Philippines.
 As a passionate science communicator, I have worked with the BBC, National Geographic Channel, S4C, and PTS in diverse roles from associate producer, undercover filmmaker, and self-shooting presenter to a fixer for blue-chip series.
 I believe in conservation filmmaking as a tool for behavioral change and delivering stories that connect people and the environment.
 Although I started my career in conservation as a...

-To conserve sharks and rays in Palawan, Philippines by enhancing local knowledge, community participation and government support through the production and screening of a 30-minute film, and interactive impact campaign.
+To conserve sharks and rays in Palawan, Philippines, by enhancing local knowledge, community participation and government support through the production and screening of a 30-minute film and through an interactive impact campaign.

-Shark and ray populations have declined throughout South East Asia, and despite international and national protection for many species, local harvesting from both commercial and small-scale fisheries still happens daily, further driving the few remaining populations into local extinction.
-This campaign brings awareness to priority sites for sharks and rays identified in the province of Palawan to amplify the buy-in of local communities and politicians to ensure these areas are protected.
+Shark and ray populations have declined throughout South-East Asia and, despite international and national protection for many species, are still being harvested locally by both commercial and small-scale fisheries every day, further driving the few remaining populations into local extinction.
+This campaign brings awareness of priority sites for sharks and rays identified in the province of Palawan to increase the buy-in of local communities and politicians to ensure these areas are protected.

-This project uses a holistic approach to ensure the conservation of elasmobranchs in the province of Palawan in the Philippines through:
+This project uses a holistic approach to ensure the conservation of elasmobranchs in the province of Palawan in the Philippines by:

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.